ikediufomadu/Go_Spotify_Script/README.md

 - Create a .env file in the root directory and add your Spotify client ID and client secret:
     -  CLIENT_ID = your_spotify_client_id
     -  CLIENT_SECRET = your_spotify_client_secret
+- When creating your bot in Spotify's dashboard add this link for your Redirect URI: http://localhost:8080/callback
+- Check Web API and Web Playback SDK boxes when creating your spotify app.
 - Define the target website in the main.go file: targetWebsite := "https://example.com".
 - This program works with any billboard endpoint https://www.billboard.com/charts/ except for the billboard artist 100 endpoint.
 ## Usage

 1. Spotify User Authentication - The program will then start a local server and output a Spotify authentication URL.
 Paste the string into your browser to log in to your Spotify account and authorize the program.
-2. Web Scraping - Then it will visit the site to collect music data from.
+2. Web Scraping - Then it will visit one of the billboard endpoints you want and scrap its music data.
 3. Search - It then searches for the track data it collected from the music website of your choice.
 4. Add to Playlist - Finally, it will add the first result to a playlist of your choice then it will stop execution.